NeuPhysics/neutrino/docs/mastereqn.rst

 ---------------------------------

-.. admonition:: How Does Projection Technique Work?
+.. admonition:: Projection Technique
+   :class: note

    First of all define a diagonalizing operator :math:`\hat D` which just keeps the diagonal elements and simply drops the off diagonal elements.
 We see that :math:`1-\hat D` will element all diagonal elements.

    We can define the diagonalized density matrix as :math:`\hat \rho_d = \hat D \hat \rho` and off-diagonalized density matrix as :math:`\hat \rho_{od} = (1-\hat D)\hat \rho`.
 As an application,